-The scene where Motti was Force-choked was a set-up: Tarkin and Vader knew that many of the chiefs of staff (especially Motti) were arrogant and likely to do something stupid even when they were supposed to obey Tarkin and Vader in everything once the Senate was disbanded, so Vader took the first opening he had to try and get a reaction and they quickly showed that Vader could kill them anytime without even touching them and Tarkin was the only one who could stop him.
+The scene where Vader choked Motti with the Force was a set-up: Tarkin and Vader knew that many of the chiefs of staff (especially Motti) were arrogant and likely to do something stupid even when they were supposed to obey Tarkin and Vader in everything once the Senate was disbanded, so Vader took the first opening he had to try and get a reaction and they quickly showed that Vader could kill them any time without even touching them and Tarkin was the only one who could stop him.

-In addition, the total nonchalance that the other Imperials display while Motti is being choked suggests that they've seen this before—which makes Motti look even more stupid for thinking that he could get away with challenging Vader to his face.
+In addition, the total nonchalance that the other Imperials display while Motti is being choked suggests that they've seen this before— especially Admiral Yularen, who (as shown in Star Wars: The Clone Wars) fought alongside the Jedi and would therefore know about the Force.
+This makes Motti look even more stupid for thinking that he could get away with challenging Vader to his face.

 Vader seems unusually furious in the opening sequence, snapping orders at his men where usually he's calm and composed.
 This makes far more sense in light of Rogue One: Vader's absolutely livid because he came within an inch of stopping the Death Star plans escaping, literally saw the Tantive IV fly out of his reach, and the crew still have the nerve to try and bullshit him about it being a consular ship on a diplomatic mission.

-It could also be that A Million Is a Statistic is in play, and as stated above, will deal with her own grief, which is currently too big to comprehend, later on when she has a chance to relax.
+It could also be that A Million is a Statistic is in play, and as said above, will deal with her own grief, which is currently too big to comprehend, later on when she has a chance to relax.

 Leia's famous plea for help from Obi-Wan ("Help me, Obi-Wan Kenobi!
 You're my only hope!") takes on a new meaning when you remember the title of the movie.
 Leia specifically says that Obi-Wan is her only hope because she believes that he's the last surviving Jedi, and the only one who can complete her final mission for her.
 She doesn't count on Luke, who proves himself as a Jedi and ultimately finishes the mission that Obi-Wan started.
 In other words: when she thought Obi-Wan was her only hope, Luke proved himself as a new hope.

 When Obi-Wan invites Luke to come with him on his mission to take the plans to Alderaan, Luke refuses, still feeling obligated to support his family on Tatooine.
-Obi-Wan is clearly unhappy with this, but seemingly unwilling to press the issue, despite the high stakes in the game currently.
-Two things to consider, however: Anakin Skywalker was shanghaied by Qui-Gon Jin and Obi-Wan Kenobi into joining the Jedi Order at an age where he was too young to understand what he was getting into, and that ultimately lead to the creation of Darth Vader, something which Obi-Wan is understandably reluctant to repeat.
+Obi-Wan is clearly unhappy with this, but seemingly unwilling to press the issue despite the high stakes.
+Two things to consider, however: Anakin Skywalker was shanghaied by Qui-Gon Jin and Obi-Wan Kenobi into joining the Jedi Order at an age where he was too young to understand what he was getting into, and that ultimately led to the creation of Darth Vader, something which Obi-Wan is understandably reluctant to repeat.
 Secondly, although the audience doesn't know it yet, Obi-Wan knows that recruiting Leia might still be possible, and since she's the one asking him to help to begin with, she's probably going to be likely to agree, provided Obi-Wan can rescue her.

 When the commanding officers on the Death Star meet, there's one chair next to Tarkin that remains empty.
 Come Rogue One, and it becomes clear that said chair belongs to Orson Krennic.

 The little moment Luke and Han share after the smuggler's "I'm in it for the money" exchange with Princess Leia: Han (sincerely or not) expresses his disinterest in Leia, sparking a "good" from the former farm boy.
-Han, realizing he's hit a sensitive spot, decides to troll the kid by seemingly speculating whether or not Han and Leia would make a good couple, to which Luke swiftly responds in the resoundingly negative.
-Knowing what we now about Luke and Leia's ties, this moment could now be perceived less as a potential paramour trying to discourage a rival and more like a big brother (older by minutes) keeping a shady outlaw away from his vulnerable kid sister!
+Han, realizing he's hit a sensitive spot, has some fun with the kid by speculating aloud whether or not Han and Leia would make a good couple, to which Luke swiftly responds with a negative.
+Knowing what we know about Luke and Leia's ties, this moment could now be perceived less as a potential paramour trying to discourage a rival and more like a big brother (older by minutes) keeping a shady outlaw away from his vulnerable kid sister!

 In Attack of the Clones, Anakin slaughters an entire village of Tusken Raiders for killing his mother, and the Expanded Universe says that Anakin would become a demonic figure to the Tusken Raiders.
 When Obi-wan saves Luke from the Tusken Raiders by scaring them off, it's likely that the Tusken Raiders believed that Obi-wan was the demonic figure inspired by Anakin.